openstack/openstack-manuals/doc/networking-guide/source/intro-os-networking.rst

 more high-availability features to increase redundancy and performance of self-service networks.

-Users create tenant networks for connectivity within projects.
+Users create project networks for connectivity within projects.
 By default, they are fully isolated and are not shared with other projects.
 OpenStack Networking supports the following types of network isolation and overlay technologies.

 Flat
   All instances reside on the same network, which can also be shared with the hosts.
 No VLAN tagging or other network segregation takes place.

 VLAN
-    Networking allows users to create multiple provider or tenant networks using VLAN IDs (802.1Q tagged) that correspond to VLANs present in the physical network.
+    Networking allows users to create multiple provider or project networks using VLAN IDs (802.1Q tagged) that correspond to VLANs present in the physical network.
 This allows instances to communicate with each other across the environment.
 They can also communicate with dedicated servers,